Skip to content

 Once all the work is completed, it is verified by the consultant (if applicable) and/or an inspector and remaining funds are released.

-The project should start within 30 days of loan closing and be completed within six months.
+The project should start within 30 days of loan closing and be completed within 12 months for the Standard 203k and nine months for the Limited 203k.

 Advantages of the 203k Loan Program